vilcabamba-ecuador/vilcabamba-ecuador.github.io/README.md

 [The "FDA" want to hide Pfizer documents showing deaths and side-effects for 75 years](https://www.euroweeklynews.com/2021/12/09/fda-says-it-needs-75-years-to-release-pfizer-covid-19-vaccine-data-to-the-public/)

 [After you have received a vaccine, you begin to lose natural immunity against Covid variants, and other virus](https://elcolectivodeuno.wordpress.com/2021/12/19/british-government-admits-that-vaccines-have-damaged-the-natural-immune-system-of-people-who-have-received-a-double-vaccination/)
-*COMMENT*:  "That means your ability to resist infection goes down after vaccination.
+*comment*:  "That means your ability to resist infection goes down after vaccination.
 The article also claims the effect may be permanent and cumulative."

 [US capital building, the "White House", now guarded against bombs, missiles, revolution of masses, armed attack by Zombies -fortified as if an embassy in hostile country](https://www.bitchute.com/video/jSzxpakcIQwY/)
-*COMMENT*:  "What do they know you don't?"
+*comment*:  "What do they know you don't?"

 [President of EU parliament dies from rapid onset of aids due to vaccine ... and other videos of shaking and paralysis after Vaccine](https://www.bitchute.com/video/mdK8K1KHDIAC/)